Danone SA

 Climate-related Scenarios Analysis Conducted

-The company conducted a climate-related scenario analysis in 2021, using different methodologies such as RCP 8.5, RCP 2.6 and Transition Scenarios IEA 2DS for quantitative analysis.
-It also conducted a scenario analysis to assess the financial impact of the chronic physical risks of water and heat stress on its worldwide upstream milk supply chain.
+In 2020, the company conducted a climate-related scenario analysis using methodologies such as RCP 8.5, RCP 2.6, and the IEA 2DS Transition Scenarios.
+The RCP 8.5 scenario was specifically employed to assess the financial impact of chronic physical risks, including water and heat stress, on its global upstream milk supply chain.

 1/1